Cities and coronavirus: Some thoughts

 Covid-19 is a disease of hotspots.
 And understanding where the hotspots are (and where they were 6 days ago) is an essential ingredient in ascertaining who’s most at risk, and using our all too scarce diagnostic and treatment resources to the greatest effect.

-The reason a finer geographic fix on the progress of the virus is so important is underscored by looking at the incidence of Covid-19 in US states compared to Chinese provinces.
+The reason a finer geographic fix on the progress of the virus is so important is underscored by looking at the incidence of Covid-19 in US states, Canadian provinces and Italian regions.
 China’s one and a half billion people live in 34 provinces; America’s 330 million people live in 50 states (and the District of Columbia).
 These are generally the finest subnational geographic units for which data are available.
-We’ve used WHO data for Chinese provinces and Johns Hopkins University data for US states to compute the incidence of Covid-19 in cumulative cases per 100,000 population as of mid March (Chinese data are for 12 March, US data are through 17 March).
-Chinese provinces are shaded blue, US states are shaded orange).
+We’ve used WHO data for Chinese provinces and Johns Hopkins University data for US states to compute the incidence of Covid-19 in cumulative cases per 100,000 population as of mid March (Chinese data are for 12 March, Canadian and US data are through 17 March).
+Italian regional data for 17 March are from Statista.
+Chinese provinces are shaded blue, US states are shaded orange, Italian regions are green, Canadian provinces are red.

-(To better show the differences between most states and provinces, we’ve truncated the scale at 20 cases per 100,000 population; the correct bar for Hubei province would extend far off your computer screen to the right, with 114 cases per 100,000 population).
+(To better show the differences between most states and provinces, we’ve truncated the scale at 20 cases per 100,000 population; the correct bar for Hubei province and several Italian provinces would extend far off your computer screen to the right, with more than 100 cases per 100,000 population).

+This chart makes it clear how severe and widespread the virus has been in Italy.
+Lombardy reports the highest incidence of Coronavirus of any subnational region in our chart, with more than 160 cases per 100,000 population.
+Italian regions account for 13 of the 14 highest rates of coronavirus cases per capita among the four countries shown here.
 Alarmingly, the incidence of Covid-19 in eight states and the District of Columbia is already higher than in any Chinese province outside Hubei (the epicenter of the virus).
 The median incidence of Covid-19 in US states (.73 per 100,000) is already nearly as high as the median incidence of Covid-19 in Chinese Provinces.
 On a population-adjusted basis, the incidence of reported Coronavirus cases in Washington, Massachusetts and New York is currently higher than in Beijing or Shanghai.
-If anything, the US numbers may understate the extent of the virus, because so few persons have been tested due to a shortage of diagnostic capacity in the US
+If anything, the US numbers may understate the extent of the virus, because so few persons have been tested due to a shortage of diagnostic capacity in the US.
+(The data underlying this chart, as well as charts showing non-truncated values for coronavirus incidence, and country maps of incidence rates are avaialable on our Public Tableau site.

 This disparity is both a testament to the effectiveness of the the Chinese efforts to restrict travel and its social distancing measures, and also an indication of how much time the US has squandered; the disease first manifested in China in November; months before the first case in the US.